kmille/borgctl/README.md

 You can also download borgctl-*any.pkg.tar.zst and install it with `pacman -U`.

-## Default location for config files and logging
+## Configuraation

 borgctl uses config files.
-If you run `borgctl`, it expects a default.yml in the config directory.
+If you run `borgctl` without specifying a config file, it expects a default.yml in the config directory.
 You can specify one or more config files with `-c`/`--config`.
 If the config file contains a /, the config file is interpreted as relative/absolute path.
 There is also a logging configuration (logging.conf) stored, which is used by borg and borgctl itself.

 - Default config location for root user: `/etc/borgctl`